Install a GRID driver on compute-optimized and vGPU instances (Windows)

 2. In the left-side navigation pane, choose Maintenance & Monitoring > Cloud Assistant.

-3. In the upper-left corner of the page, select the region where your target instance is located.
+3. In the top navigation bar, select the region where the target instance is located.

 5. Create and run a Cloud Assistant command to install the GRID driver.